codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 To have some fun, small old school programs are fun to mess with.
-In addition, although I worked for a brief stint for an AAA gaming company, I was mainly developing on the backend side of the product, pre-game lobbies, chat rooms and game server deployments; but didn't really know much about the inner logic of the game itself.
+In addition, although I worked for a brief stint for an AAA gaming company, I was mainly developing on the back-end side of the product, pre-game lobbies, chat rooms and game server deployments; but didn't really know much about the inner logic of the game itself.
 This was a good opportunity to try and learn something about game development starting from the basics.